seamless-protocol/leverage-tokens/docs/src/src/interfaces/periphery/IEtherFiLeverageRouter.sol/interface.IEtherFiLeverageRouter.md

 |`_etherFiL2ModeSyncPool`|`IEtherFiL2ModeSyncPool`|The EtherFi L2 Mode Sync Pool contract|

-### deposit
+### mint

-Deposit equity into a LeverageToken that uses weETH as collateral and WETH as debt
+Mints LeverageTokens (shares) that use weETH as collateral and WETH as debt

 *Transfers `equityInCollateralAsset` of weETH to the LeverageRouter, flash loans the additional weETH collateral required to add the equity to the LeverageToken, receives WETH debt, then unwraps the WETH debt to ETH and deposits